yutaro741/unit3/quiz/quiz41.md

 ## Advanced things-The best move
 Those things are the basic things that is requred in the quiz.
 I did some of the advanced things, that do the best move in each situation.
 The below is the python code.
+As this is basically a first-move=winner game, we have not designed the programme so that the later player wins, but no matter what move the earlier player makes, the later player will not lose if this programme is used.
 Because I am used to Japanese English, "One more to go" is expressed as "reach".
 ```.py
     def AIhand(self):